elyra-ai/elyra/README.md

 Elyra leverages Jupyter Enterprise Gateway to enable Jupyter Notebooks to share resources across distributed clusters such as Apache Spark, Kubernetes, OpenShift, and the like.

-It simplifies the task of running notebooks interactively on cloud machines, improving productivity by leveraging the power of cloud-based resources that enable the use of specialized hardware such as GPUs and TPUs.
+It simplifies the task of running notebooks interactively on cloud machines, seamlessly leveraging the power of cloud-based resources such as GPUs and TPUs.

 #### Python script execution support

-Elyra provides **Enhanced Python Support** where Python scripts can be developed and executed.
-It also leverages the **Hybrid Runtime Support** to enable running these scripts either locally or in remote environments.
+Elyra exposes **Python Scripts** as first-class citizens, introducing the ability to create python scripts directly from the workspace launcher, and leveraging the **Hybrid Runtime Support** to allow users to locally edit their scripts and execute them against local or cloud-based resources seamlessly.

 ![Enhanced Python Support](docs/source/images/python-runner.png)